fsjack/JKLoggerDispatcher/README.md

 		NSLog(@"[Analytic] ButtonTapEvent");
 	}

-Then when NSLog() get executed JKLoggerDispatcher will ask your module to process the log message.
+Then when NSLog() get executed JKLogDispatcher will ask your module to process the log message.
 Easy right?

 ##Examples